Mrgove10/wikigame.py/README.md

 python main.py
 ```

-once lanched, the game should open a new tab in your browser.
+Once lanched, the game should open a new tab in your browser.
+If the page does not open automagicly you can go to http://localhost:8000/index.html on your browser

 ## Tested on